Running out of extra space for food storage? Make more room in your home with these storage tips for preppers!

 As you walk around your own home and inventory space, be on the lookout for things that can be moved around and stored in out-of-the-way places such as under the furniture.

 Unless you are a business traveler, chances are you only use your luggage once or twice a year.
 Empty suitcases are ideal for storing food that has been packaged in Mylar or FoodSaver bags.

 This works equally well for pasta, rice, cereals, and other packaged items from the grocery store.

-Consider storing the individual packages of food in a large garbage bag then stuffing the whole thing into a suitcase.
-That way you can simply remove the single large bag when you are ready to travel, set it aside for the duration of your trip, then replace it when you get home.
+Consider storing the individual packages of food in a large garbage bag and then stuffing the whole thing into a suitcase.
+That way you can simply remove the single large bag when you are ready to travel, set it aside for the duration of your trip, and then replace it when you get home.

 As a bonus, if you need to evacuate, you can grab your suitcase full of food and take it with you.
 Pretty neat, huh?

 I know people who never take a bath or do so only occasionally.
 This is not to say they are dirty – they simply prefer the shower.

 Why not fill the bathtub with well-sealed buckets of food?
 You can put up a nice shower curtain and no one will be the wiser.

 You could also store a bucket or two in the shower.
 Removing it before turning on the water is not such a big deal, after all.